-8. Health Extension Grain-Free Whitefish Recipe Dry Dog Food
+7. Health Extension Grain-Free Whitefish Dry Dog Food

 Health Extension Grain-Free Whitefish Recipe Dry Dog Food is an interesting mix of buffalo and whitefish.
 It has a respectable 25% protein.
 Despite the lean meat sources, the fat content comes in at 15%, making it a bit rich for some pets.
-It has a lot of filler ingredients that left us scratching our heads, such as apple cider vinegar and dried seaweed.
+It has a lot of filler ingredients, some being fairly uncommon, such as apple cider vinegar and dried seaweed.

 Together, the mix provides 405 calories per cup, which is typically what we’ve seen for these types of dog food.
 The omega-6 fatty acid content is decent, too.
 It includes glucosamine for joint support, which we like to see in products for large breeds.
-On the downside, there are also a few problematic additions like chickpeas and lentils, although further research is required on the link between legumes and DCM in dogs.
+On the downside, there are also a few potentially problematic additions like chickpeas and lentils, although further research is required on the link between legumes and DCM in dogs.

-9. Halo Holistic Wild Salmon & Whitefish Adult Dry Dog Food
+8. Halo Holistic Wild Caught Salmon & Whitefish Adult Dry Dog Food

-There is a lot of fluff in the description and labeling of the Halo Holistic Wild Salmon & Whitefish Adult Dry Dog Food.
+There is a lot of fluff in the description and labeling of the Halo Holistic Wild Caught Salmon & Whitefish Adult Dry Dog Food.
 However, the ingredient list is one of the clearest we’ve seen with many of these products.
-Salmon, whitefish, and eggs provide 25% protein.
-The fat content tips the scales at 15% with the inclusion of chicken fat as another source.
+Salmon, whitefish, pork, and eggs provide a minimum of 27% protein.
+The fat content tips the scales at 15% with the inclusion of chicken and pork fat as another source.

 Most of the dog foods you’ll find on the market contain beef or poultry as their primary protein sources.
 They are relatively inexpensive and are easily digestible for most pups.
 However, one drawback is that they are sometimes too fatty, making them too rich for some pets, and some dogs may have allergies to those ingredients, most commonly dairy, beef, chicken, eggs, soy, or wheat gluten.
 That’s where the value of a food with whitefish lies.
-Unlike salmon or tuna, it is lean.
 Also, some of the leading fisheries are USA-based.

 Whenever you buy seafood, it’s essential to consider its impact on the environment and the fish’s population.
 According to the Monterey Bay Aquarium’s Seafood Watch, whitefish is one of the better choices you can make.
-That’s especially true if it comes from the Great Lakes in either the United States or Canada.
+That’s especially true if it comes from one of the Great Lakes in either the United States or Canada, with some exceptions.
 You may not always think about this aspect of buying dog food, but it’s important.

 The other factors to consider are more practical issues involving the nutritional value of the product.
 Fortunately, there is an excellent resource to help you navigate the pet food aisle with the nutritional profiles of the Association of American Feed Control Officials (AAFCO).
 They are the gold standard for determining the quality of one commercial dog food over another.